Who is eligible for an assessment?

-As part of the assessment for homeowners, ComEd offers two energy-efficient thermostat options; a programmable thermostat and a smart thermostat, sometimes referred to as a learning thermostat.
-You can use the comparison document to help you choose the right energy-efficient thermostat option for you.
+As part of the assessment for homeowners, ComEd offers three energy-efficient thermostat options; a programmable thermostat and two smart thermostats, sometimes referred to as a learning thermostat.
+Call 1-855-433-2700 to schedule your FREE assessment and to learn more about the thermostat options available.

 Who will perform the assessment?